n-ste/Healthy_Cooking_Made-Simple/README.md

 * [StackOverflow](https://stackoverflow.com/) - Used to troubleshoot and for help with understanding concepts.
 * [W3Schools](https://www.w3schools.com/) - Used to troubleshoot and for help with understanding concepts.

-## Deployment and Local Environment
+## Deployment and Local Development

 ### Deployment